Impact

 Risk and Exploitability

 With a CVSS score of 9.4 the vulnerability is considered critical.
-The EPSS score of less than 1% indicates that the likelihood of exploitation observed so far is low, yet the weakness remains serious due to the potential for full system compromise.
+The EPSS score of 1% indicates that the likelihood of exploitation observed so far is low, yet the weakness remains serious due to the potential for full system compromise.
 The vulnerability is not yet listed in CISA’s Known Exploited Vulnerabilities catalog.
-The attack requires an authenticated session that can submit CSVAgent payloads; no public unauthenticated vector is described.
+The likely attack vector is an authenticated user with the ability to submit CSVAgent payloads; based on the description, it is inferred that authentication is required to trigger the code execution, as no public unauthenticated vector is described.
 Practically, a user with write access to flows can place malicious code in a CSV read routine and trigger execution on the server.

 OpenCVE Enrichment